 Hotels and tour companies can organise licensed guides for you.
 You can book a temple guide through the Khmer Angkor Tour Guide Association or one of the guide collectives, such as Angkor Temples Guide(s) or Angkor Tour Guides, or you can arrange guides as you go.

-If you opt for one of the collectives, Angkor Tour Guides offers a one-day package of guide, air-conditioned transport and driver, and icy water for US$70 while Khmer Angkor Tour Guide lists packages that include the guide, air-conditioned vehicle and driver, entrance fees, water, cold towels, and lunch, starting from US$269 for a two-day tour for 1-2 people.
+If you opt for one of the collectives, such as Angkor Tour Guides, a one-day package of guide, air-conditioned transport and driver, and icy water for US$70 while Khmer Angkor Tour Guide lists packages that include the guide, air-conditioned vehicle and driver, entrance fees, water, cold towels, and lunch, starting from US$269 for a two-day tour for 1-2 people.
 We’ve not yet tested these out so aren’t in a position to recommend them, but on the maths alone it’s cheaper to arrange your own guide and tuk tuk/vehicle and driver, pay for your own entrance tickets, buy your own lunch/water, etc, and you maintain control.

 If you’re hiring a guide at a temple, negotiate two rates.
 Ask the guide for the rate just to see that temple, and then ask what the rate is for the rest of the day.
 You then know what you’re getting yourself in for, and if you didn’t like the guide, you can politely say goodbye, and if you do like the guide then you know what it’s ultimately going to cost and you’re not in for a shock.